The Residential Care Administrator & Health Facility Administrator Course

 Contact the HOPE office, 317-472-0677 or email firstname.lastname@example.org for further information.

-The Course is located at the Indiana Wesleyan building on the north side of Indianapolis.
-The exact address is as follows: 3777 Priority Way South Drive Indianapolis, IN.
+The Course is located near the Indiana Wesleyan building on the north side of Indianapolis.
+The exact address is as follows: 9480 Priority Way West Drive, Indianapolis, IN 46240.
+At the Magnolia Health Services.

 Download the application and mail it to the HOPE office (address is on the application form).